Susquehanna University: Student life

-Susquehanna University offers more than 150 student clubs and organizations, a variety of honor societies and professional organizations, and 11 Greek Life organizations.
+Susquehanna University offers more than 150 student clubs and organizations, a variety of honor societies and professional organizations, and 13 Greek Life organizations, including 4 National Panhellenic Conference (NPC) Sororities, 1 National Pan-Hellenic Council (NPHC) sorority, 1 National Interfraternity Music Council fraternity for woman, 4 Interfraternity Council (IFC), 1 National Pan-Hellenic Council (NPHC)fraternity, 1 National Interfraternity Music Council fraternity and Alpha Phi Omega co-ed service fraternity.

 Traditions

-First-Year Students' Move In Day welcomes first-year students by sending orientation team members out to carry all new students' belongings into their dorm rooms.
-Many faculty and staff will also assist with the move-in process.
+First-Year Students' Move In Day welcomes first-year students by sending team members to help carry new students' belongings into their dorm rooms.
+Many faculty and staff assist.

 Thanksgiving Dinner is held prior to students leaving for Thanksgiving vacation.
 Students are served a turkey dinner by faculty, staff, and the president.

-Christmas Candlelight Service is one of Susquehanna's most cherished traditions.
-Held in Weber Auditorium in early December, the service includes songs, readings, and prayers and finishes with everyone in attendance holding a lit candle.
+Christmas Candlelight Service is held in Weber Auditorium with songs, readings, and prayers.

-Twas the Night Before Christmas in which students come to the campus center dressed in their pajamas and indulge in cookies and cocoa while enjoying a reading of the classic Christmas tale.
+'Twas the Night Before Christmas sees students come to the campus center dressed in their pajamas and indulge in cookies and cocoa while enjoying a reading of the classic Christmas tale.

 Clubs and organizations

 Academic interest

-There are a variety of academic interest clubs and organizations in the fields of business, education, music, sciences, foreign languages, and communications.
+There are a variety of academic clubs and organizations in the fields of business, education, music, sciences, foreign languages, and communications.